JobsBob Logo

 Written By JobsBob Editor Team

-Updated 24 February 2026
+Updated 01 April 2026

 In recent years, Telegram job scams in India have increased at an alarming rate.
 With rising unemployment, demand for work-from-home jobs, and the attraction of easy online income, scammers have found Telegram to be the perfect platform to trap innocent people.
-Students, freshers, homemakers, retirees, and even working professionals are becoming daily victims of these telegram scams in India.
+Students, freshers, homemakers, retirees, and even working professionals are becoming daily victims of these Telegram scams in India.

 Telegram itself is not a bad app.
 It is widely used for communication, news, education, and communities.
 However, scammers misuse its privacy features, large groups, and anonymity to run fake job offers and fraud schemes.
 Many victims lose thousands—or even lakhs—of rupees before realizing they have been cheated.